nephio-project/docs/glossary.md

 ## Mutation
 The act of changing the configuration.
-There are different processes that can be usd for mutation, including controllers, injectors, KRM functions, web hooks, and manual in-place edits.
+There are different processes that can be usd for mutation, including controllers, specializers, KRM functions, web hooks, and manual in-place edits.

 *See also*: [Validation](#validation)